-When there is a loss in value of a financial asset that is other than temporary, the asset is written down and the loss is recorded in the statement of revenue and expenses and net assets.
+When there is a loss in value of a financial asset that is other than temporary, the asset is written down and the loss is recorded in the statement of operations and accumulated surplus.
 The write-down is not reversed if there is a subsequent increase in value.

-Freestanding derivatives are recorded at fair value with changes in fair value being recorded in the statement of revenue and expenses and net assets.
+Freestanding derivatives are recorded at fair value with changes in fair value being recorded in the statement of operations and accumulated surplus.